Geometrical sets with forbidden configurations: Configurations on the sphere

 For such small values of $\delta$, we thus conclude from our telescoping sum trick (explained in Section~\ref{FourierSection}) that $|I_P(A) - I_P(A * \scap_{\delta})| \leq 2k\varepsilon$, proving the desired inequality since $\varepsilon > 0$ is arbitrary.
-The claim that the upper bound can be made uniform inside a small ball centered on $P$ follows from analyzing our proof. \end{proof}
+The claim that the upper bound can be made uniform inside some neighborhood of $P$ follows from analyzing our proof. \end{proof}

+We remark that the proof of the Counting Lemma given above is the only place where we explicitly make use of the assumption that a spherical configuration is admissible.
+This assumption, however, will get inherited by all later results which make use of the Counting Lemma in their proofs.